wdrol/wdrol.github.io/other/wiki-js-build-a-responsive-web-page-wiki-js.md

 }
 ```

-You can think of line `1` above as an if statement that reads:
+You can think of line `1` above like an if statement that reads:

 *if your browswer or device is less than 991 pixels wide, do the following.*